hultdin/nsmfoo/README.md

 sudo service apache2 reload
 ```

-Start and stop Snorby worker by running the following command from the root catalogue for Snorby (/var/www/snorby)
+Start and stop the Snorby worker by running any of the following command from the root catalogue for Snorby (/var/www/snorby)
 ```
 rails console production

 Snorby::Worker.start
 Snorby::Worker.stop
 Snorby::Worker.running?